red5pro/terraform-gcp-red5pro/README.md

-  type                             = "cluster"                                             # Deployment type: single, cluster, autoscaling name                             = "red5pro-cluster"                                     # Name to be used on all the resources as identifier path_to_red5pro_build            = "./red5pro-server-0.0.0.b0-release.zip"               # Absolute path or relative path to Red5 Pro server ZIP file path_to_google_cloud_controller  = "./google-cloud-controller-0.0.0.jar"                 # Absolute path or relative path to google cloud controller jar file
+  type                             = "cluster"                                             # Deployment type: single, cluster, autoscaling name                             = "red5pro-cluster"                                     # Name to be used on all the resources as identifier path_to_red5pro_build            = "./red5pro-server-0.0.0.b0-release.zip"               # Absolute path or relative path to Red5 Pro server ZIP file path_to_terraform_cloud_controller  = "./terraform-cloud-controller-0.0.0.jar"           # Absolute path or relative path to terraform cloud controller jar file path_to_terraform_service_build     = "./terraform-service-0.0.0.zip"                    # Absolute path or relative path to terraform service ZIP file

   # SSH key configuration
   create_new_ssh_keys              = true                                                  # true - create new SSH key, false - use existing SSH key
   new_ssh_key_name                 = "example-ssh-key"                                     # if `create_new_ssh_keys` = true, Name for new SSH key